Run a Small Business? Here are 8 Ways to Manage Your Stress

 4. Prioritize Your Time

 There’s a reason “self-care” has become such a buzzword — we’ve come to realize just how crucial it is to carve out time for ourselves to keep a healthy mental state.
-Looking after yourself is key to keeping stress under control.
+Looking after yourself is key to keeping work stress under control.

 “Prioritizing ‘me time’ is really important because it is so easy to get caught up in what you’re doing, you can really forget about yourself and who you are — separate from your business,” Greenwood says.
 “Taking time for yourself, or using it to go out with friends and family, is often what re-affirms your belief in what you’re doing.
 It’s really important to not lose yourself within your business, because that, in the worst case scenario, then can lead to your business itself losing its way.”